mmvrstudio/Guitar_Shop_EcommerceWebsite/README.md

 - Users can also log out when they are finished posting their product.

-Contributors:
-Cooper Smith
-Hannah Han
-Alex Chang
-Mariana Marques
+Contributors: Cooper Smith, Hannah Han, Alex Chang, Mariana Marques

 Screenshots:
 ![Homepage](images/Screen%20Shot%202022-03-30%20at%206.59.01%20PM.png)